PhenixCollaboration/web/_results/hepdata.md

 Beginners are encouraged to experiment with these examples by using the "sandbox" feature of the HEPData Portal (see **Appendix B** below).

-The basic idea of how a submission is structured is as follows.
+The basic structure of a submission package is as follows.
 Data contents of each item included in the package (e.g. a plot) are described in a corresponding individual file formatted as YAML (e.g. if there are 5 plots in the paper you are expected to provide 5 YAML data files).
-In addition, a special YAML file *submission.yaml* describes the submission as a whole e.g. provides the names of the data and optional image files, **list of keywords** etc.
+In addition, a special YAML file *submission.yaml* describes the submission package as a whole e.g. provides the names of the data and optional image files, **list of keywords** etc.
-It also contains an abstract (typically imported as LaTeX from the publication material);
+It also contains an *abstract* (typically imported as LaTeX from the publication material);
 unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).
+The text of the abstract is contained in an attribute of the YAML structure which is named "comment" (which may be confusing).

 Since YAML allows comments - lines starting with a "**#**" sign - it is very easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members of the Collaboration, reviewers and for the workflow of the submission process in general.
 For example, it is necessary to provide the **Inspire ID** of the paper for the HEPData submission.
 It can be placed in a comment line.
 Also, including the PHENIX-internal **PPG identifier** is highly recommended as it reduces the chances of human error and facilitates communication.